Broguypal/Addons/Hivemind/README.md

 Repeated presses of **Alt+L** cycle through all online characters, with `/l` and `/l2` as separate entries for each.

-Cross-character replies require the **Send** addon.

-### Cycling order

-The cycle prioritises the linkshell where someone last spoke.
+Note: The cycle prioritises the linkshell where someone last spoke.
 For example, if someone talks in CharC's LS2, the first press of Alt+L gives you `//send CharC /l2`.
 Subsequent presses cycle through the remaining characters, starting with the one you're currently on.

-If nobody has spoken yet, the default order is your current character first (`/l`, `/l2`), then other online characters.

 Cross-character linkshell messages require the **Send** addon.